risbar1/nutech/client/README.md

-# Shreyu - Vue based admin template
+#Nutech - Vue based admin template

 ### This project is crafted using [vue-enterprise-boilerplate](https://github.com/chrisvfritz/vue-enterprise-boilerplate.git).
 It's an SPA project using Vue CLI 3.